 The vanishing of the $G_{aa}$ propagator follows non-perturbatively from the largest time equation.
 Note the appearance of causal, that is, advanced and retarded, propagators

 which make the causal properties of the amplitude manifest, as well as the ``cut'' (or Hadamard) propagator

 which we note does not include a positive-energy condition.

 We are interested in momentum-space $n$-point amputated causal amplitudes with $n_r$ number of $r$-type external fields, which can be computed using the following diagrammatic rules: On each diagram, \begin{itemize} \item Put $r, a$ labels to the $r$ or $a$-type external fields.
 The internal lines should be dressed with all possible assignments of $r/a$ labels. \item Draw arrows such that all the causal flows are from $a$ to $r$.
 In doing so, $G_{rr}$ propagators can be treated as sources for the arrows. \item Align the directions of momenta of the heavy lines with the directions of the particle flow unless otherwise specified.
-Amputate the external lines. \end{itemize} For the case of electrodynamics, the corresponding Feynman rules are given in Fig.~\ref{fig:feynrules}.
+Amputate the external lines. \end{itemize}

-The calculation of the observables in the $r/a$ basis is simplified by a very useful counting rule derived in \cite{CaronHuot2011} which we quote without proof: for a $n$-point $L$-loop diagram with $n_r$ number of $r$-type external legs, let us denote the number of $rr$ propagators by $P_{rr}$, and the number of \textit{additional} $a$-type fields at the internal vertices (which is zero for the classical vertex, and always even for the quantum ones).
+For the case of electrodynamics, the corresponding Feynman rules are given in Fig.~\ref{fig:feynrules}.
+The calculation of the observables in the $r/a$ basis is simplified by a very useful counting rule derived in \cite{CaronHuot2011} which we quote without proof: for a $n$-point $L$-loop diagram with $n_r$ number of $r$-type external legs, let us denote the number of $rr$ propagators by $P_{rr}$, and the number of \textit{additional} $a$-type fields at the internal vertices by $n_a$ (which is zero for the classical vertex, and always even for the quantum ones).